9dots/tech-and-tape/t&t/pixelbots/emoji/lesson-plans/lesson-1/lesson.md

 - [ ] **Model** how to work with each of the key elements within the interface (clicking code blocks, inserting code blocks into existing code, deleting blocks, reset/play/step/check buttons, speed and transparency sliders)

 - [ ] **Pair up:** Have students split into pairs and complete and discuss the following tasks in Challenge 1 of the playlist:
+  >>"Right now we are going experiment and play with the PixelBots editor.
+I want you to add code blocks click play to see what happens, then add or delete code blocks click play and notice what changes.
+Try to use and learn every button."

-  - Add four code blocks into the editor.
-Click play and describe out loud to your partner what is happening.
+  - Add four code blocks.
   - Insert an additional code block between their first and second code blocks.
-Click play.
-What changed?
-Discuss with your partner.
   - Delete all of the blocks one by one.
 Then try using four different blocks.
-Click play.
-What does this new sequence do?
   - Continue experimenting.
-See what else you can make your pixelBot do by writing code.
+See what else you can make your PixelBot do by writing code.
-  >>"Right now we are going experiment and play with the PixelBots editor.
-I want you to add code blocks click play to see what happens, then add or delete code blocks click play and notice what changes.
-Try to use and learn every button."

 <note>![slides](./images/pair.png)</note>
 - [ ] **Circulate** through the class and check for students in need of additional assistance.